-Chasing a victory target of 440 runs against Australia [ Images ] in the first Test at Lord's, Pakistan got off to a good start.
+Chasing a victory target of 440 runs against Australia in the first Test at Lord's, Pakistan got off to a good start.
 They were 152 for one at one stage and looked set to give Australia a run for their money.
 However, the introduction of part-timer Marcus North into the attack proved a master-stroke that turned the game on its head.

 North took a career best 6 for 55 helping Australia won the game by a convincing 150-run margin.